 Buy me a coffee.
 If you can support me by buying me a coffee either here https://www.buymeacoffee.com/nev or via the coffee cup icon that would be amazing – thank you.

 Follow me on Medium.
 You can also support me by following me on the writer’s platform Medium .
 This would elevate my profile there and they pay me if I get more followers – this would help a lot, thank you.
-You will need to create an account, I’m told told this is very simple with your own password, less so if you try to do it through google.
+You will need to create an account, I’m told told this is very simple with you own password, less so if you try to do it through google.

 Share my posts.
-If you know others who would appreciate this post please forward or share on social media .
+If you know others who would appreciate any of my blog posts please feel free to forward or share on social media .
 Sharing is caring.

 Thank you.